Flavours of Southeast Asia

 Travelling has opened up my palate to so many flavours.
 Thai cuisine is all about balancing sweet, sour, salty and spicy flavours.
 If there is Chinese influence, you will see a lot of noodle dishes.
 In the Muslim region, the dishes are more rice-based and pork is never on the menu.
 Along the South China Sea, there are a lot of rural fishing villages.
 At their markets, you will see crabs, prawns, mackerel, flatfish, kinds you’ve never seen before.
 Travelling through Southeast Asia provides an extra-ordinary blend of exotic dishes that is hard to taste anywhere else.

-In Thailand, Bangkok's Suvarnabhumi airport is the country's major gateway.
+Thailand has four international airports; in Bangkok, Chiang Mai, Phuket and Hat Yai, but Bangkok's Suvarnabhumi airport is the country's major gateway.
 Practically every airline carrier that flies to Asia also flies into Bangkok.
 This means there are plenty of services and the competition on the routes helps to keep the ticket prices down.

 There are now a throng of low-cost-carriers serving Southeast Asia, led by KL-based AirAsia.
 It can be cost effective to fly from your home country to Bangkok, Singapore or KL with a traditional carrier, then pick up a LCC flight to your final destination.
 If you are travelling with AwimAway, transfers from an airport are arranged by our representatives who will meet you at the arrival lounge and transfer you to the hotel.